What is the difference between accounting profit and economic profit?

 Higher interest rates make investment more expensive, potentially decreasing investment and future output.
 Lower interest rates have the opposite effect.

-The firm is producing at the profit-maximizing level of output.
+The profit-maximizing quantity of output.